 Apply for a Sustainable City Grant

-If you think your organisation meets the eligibility criteria and your project clearly meets the funding priorities and outcomes, contact us at email@example.com to request an application form.
+If you think your organisation meets the eligibility criteria and your project clearly meets the funding priorities and outcomes, contact firstname.lastname@example.org to request an application form.

 Make it clear which organisation you represent, and that you require a Sustainable City Grant application form.

-The deadline for applications in 2021 was 4 October.
+The deadline for applications for projects to be delivered in 2022/23 was 4 October 2021.